Dimensional/SteamArchiver/README.md

 ### Why am I prompted to enter a 2-factor code every time I run the app?
 Your 2-factor code authenticates a Steam session.
 You need to "remember" your session with `-remember-password` which persists the login key for your Steam session.

-### Can I run DepotDownloader while an account is already connected to Steam?
+### Can I run SteamArchiver while an account is already connected to Steam?
 Any connection to Steam will be closed if they share a LoginID.
 You can specify a different LoginID with `-loginid`.

 ### Why doesn't my password containing special characters work?
 Do I have to specify the password on the command line?